 Making events more accessible

 With Australia’s ageing population, many families with young children and one in five people with a disability, access is a mainstream issue.
-The project’s goal is to provide guidance in the development of accessible event overlay and infrastructure, as well as the delivery of quality accessible services such as transport, well-trained staff, and clear event communications and information.
+The project’s goal is to provide guidance in the development of the accessible and inclusive event overlay and infrastructure, as well as the delivery of quality accessible services such as transport, well-trained staff, and clear event communications and information.

 The Government is encouraging major event stakeholders to work together to mobilise existing resources, share knowledge and best practice strategies, and identify major gaps in current practices.